solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 description: Data Loss Prevention (DLP) is a method of ensuring that sensitive data isn't logged or leaked.
 ---

-{{% notice note %}}
-DLP is a feature of **Gloo Edge Enterprise v1.0.0+**.
-Gloo Edge Enterprise release candidate v1.0.0-rc1 was the first version to support this feature. v1.0.0-rc2 contained some minor fixes to the Gloo Edge provided regular expressions.
-This guide is written for v1.0.0-rc4+.
-{{% /notice %}}

 ### Understanding DLP

 Data Loss Prevention (DLP) is a method of ensuring that sensitive data isn't logged or leaked.
 This is done by doing